qisii/final-proj/project1.md

     - Back in the project, update the database name and password in your 'settings.py'.

 ## Import CSV to PostgreSQL Using Django Management Commands

 ### Preparing and Importing Data

 1. **Create a Data Folder:**
-   - Outside the Django app, create a folder to store your datasets.
+   - In your main folder, create a folder to store your datasets.

 2. **Check CSV Columns:**
    - Examine the columns of your CSV file to ensure compatibility with your Django model.